paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-111-juvenile-justice-and-delinquency-prevention.md

 For the purpose of this subchapter—

-(1) the term “missing child” means any individual less than 18 years of age whose whereabouts are unknown to such individual’s legal custodian;
+(1) the term “missing child” means any individual less than 18 years of age whose whereabouts are unknown to such individual’s parent;

-(2) the term “Administrator” means the Administrator of the Office of Juvenile Justice and Delinquency Prevention; and
+(2) the term “Administrator” means the Administrator of the Office of Juvenile Justice and Delinquency Prevention;

-(3) the term “Center” means the National Center for Missing and Exploited Children.
+(3) the term “Center” means the National Center for Missing and Exploited Children; and

+(4) the term “parent” includes a legal guardian or other individual who may lawfully exercise parental rights with respect to the child.

 ### Statutory Notes